 Once the center of printing and typesetting in New York City, the neighborhood itself also had a rich and often seedy history which is referenced in the typography, visual language, and content of the collateral.
 Today, the neighborhood is very protective of its below-the-radar local culture, so it was important to acknowledge and align with that community by positioning the property as an integral part of the neighborhood fabric, not an aggressive interloper.
-To that end, the neighborhood itself became a part of the narrative, and the subject of a small book we produced for current residents and store owners.
+To that end, the neighborhood itself became a part of the narrative, and the subject of a small book produced for and offered to current residents and store owners.